taw00/dashcore-rpm/README.md

-Note, if you are looking for the "blessed" binaries (tested and runnable versions) built from the the source RPM(s) described below, you can find them here: [Dash Core Wallet for Fedora Linux](https://docs.google.com/document/d/18qwFkDKfyZhvecuR5kxiIKmPsjPZjFhRY0EsfHYbD7I)
+Note, if you are looking for the "blessed" binaries (tested and runnable versions) built from the the source RPM(s) described below, you can find them here: [Dash Core Wallet for Fedora Linux, RHEL, and CentOS](https://docs.google.com/document/d/18qwFkDKfyZhvecuR5kxiIKmPsjPZjFhRY0EsfHYbD7I)

 # Dash Core Source RPMs

-**Current stable source:** `dashcore-0.12.0.58-1.taw.fc23.src.rpm`
+**Current stable sources:**

+* Fedora 23: `dashcore-0.12.0.58-1.taw.fc23.src.rpm`
+* CentOS 7: `dashcore-0.12.0.58-1.taw.el7.centos.src.rpm`
+* RHEL 7: `dashcore-0.12.0.58-1.taw.el7.src.rpm`

 **Dash (Digital Cash)** is a privacy-centric digital currency that enables instant transactions to anyone, anywhere in the world.
 It uses peer-to-peer